 Prisoners held in each barrack: 1,200

-The two-story barracks were originally designed to hold 700 prisoners.
+The two-story barracks were originally designed to hold about 700 prisoners.

 Number of staff: 8,400

-Over its five-year tenure, some 8,400 worked at the camp, including 200 female guards.
+Over its five-year tenure, some 8,400 worked at the camps, including 200 female guards.
 According to the limited available information, many were Catholic or Lutheran.
 Of 1,209 Auschwitz SS men, 70 percent had only an elementary education, while 5.5 percent had education beyond secondary school.

 Number of staff eventually charged of crimes: 673

 While some of the 673 charged of crimes were sentenced to death or spent years in prison, many were acquitted of their crimes.
 Other former SS workers known to have worked in the camps were called by the court as witnesses but did not face trial, themselves.